The Fault in our Cars

 But the simple fact remains that we drive ourselves and our kids everywhere, mostly because many of us live in the exurbs or suburbs and kids simply can’t safely walk to a neighborhood school or park or library.
 There are no sidewalks and walking is culturally discouraged.
 We did this to ourselves in creating this completely car-dependent lifestyle where we as workers have to drive 30 miles or more to work each day, and our kids have to be driven 10 miles or more to school because we have decided to live far away from both work and school.

 Even though there might be public transportation available, we wouldn’t dream of inconveniencing ourselves to wait for a bus or train; indeed even many school busses go under-used because kids are actually driven to schools early and picked up late by working parents.
+Or (affluent) kids drive themselves (to high school).
 But families aside, no one walks anywhere anymore.
 And if they do, as in the case in Detroit last year of James Robertson who supposedly walked to work over 20 miles every day (he did not, he took the Woodward D-DOT bus up to Pontiac and then connected to a Smart bus to Auburn Hills), the solution was to buy him a car, not to move him closer to work so that the walk might have been tenable.

 As the daughter of a former GM medical director, the sister of a current GM regional service manager, the aunt of a niece who just married into the oldest and most elite of American car families, and as the mother of an older son who works as a curator at the most prestigious auto museum in the country, I am definitely disrupting my own cultural heritage.
 But as a native Detroiter, I demand that public mass transportation, bicycle riding, and walking be given as much attention and investment as stupid self-driving cars!